PennChopMicrobiomeProgram/CHOP_metadata_checker/README.md

 ## Development

+This is a Flask app leveraging with bootstrap, jquery, and datatables (via CDN).
 To start with local development:

 ```
 git clone https://github.com/PennChopMicrobiomeProgram/CHOP_metadata_checker.git